A Memorable and Rewarding Season

 “Seeing kids who had never played before get their first hit and run to a base—their smiles and joy were priceless,” John recalled.
 They loved watching Vinnie grow throughout the season, not just in skill but in confidence and friendship.

 Each week, John introduced a new character trait—like respect, resilience, and responsibility—for the players to reflect on, reminding them to be aggressive on the field but always kind.
-“Seeing the comaraderie amongst the kids—how they encouraged each other from the dugout even when they were losing—was so heartwarming,” Janet shared.
+“Seeing the camaraderie amongst the kids—how they encouraged each other from the dugout even when they were losing—was so heartwarming,” Janet shared.

 As older adults, John and Janet said the support of other parents was especially appreciated.
 From help at practices to game-day setup, it truly became a team effort.